48 Hours On A Train: Full Amtrak Empire Builder Review

 Double Seats

 This perk was probably down to the fact that I was onboard over Thanksgiving but the train was super quiet when I was on it so I bagged a double seat for the entire trip.
+At one point I almost had the entire car to myself.
 This meant I could pretty much completely stretch out (I’m 5”3) and actually got some sleep.
-Now you can buy a cabin that comes with a bed but these tickets were double if not triple the price of the coach seat.
+Now you can buy a business class ticket that comes with a sleeper cabin but these tickets were double if not triple the price of the coach seat.
 Something this frugal traveller could not even fathom paying.

 The Bad